 The above is a quote from Roy Porter a historian specialising in the history of medicine.
 It is an old quote as sadly Roy Porter died at a young age in 2002.

 It is some weeks now since I resigned from the Royal College of Psychiatrists having been a member for almost a quarter of a century.
 My intention is to switch focus to my other areas of interest.

 The following is a summary of the two main areas that I raised in my letter of resignation [it is my understanding that the Royal College of Psychiatrists does not intend to reply to this letter].

 This College statement includes the following:

-[In previous posts I have used information available in the public domain to construct visual summaries of the competing interests of some key opinion leaders.
+[In previous posts I have used information available in the public domain to construct visual summaries of the competing interests of some paid opinion leaders.
 I have done so in the spirit of the above College guidance]

 The 2019 International Congress for the Royal College of Psychiatrists will take place in London this summer and the programme can be read here.
 In the following slideshow you will find academics, speakers and key opinion leaders some of whom have featured in previous Hole Ousia posts.
 It is to be hoped that the above recommendations will mean that there is full meaningful transparency in relation to any potential competing financial interests and that the public can access these in a simple, searchable way.
 What was available in the public domain for the International Congress for previous years can be accessed here.

 The second area of concern related to to College values: